ZvsZig/e-commerce/README.md

 GET `/api` === was used to retrieve data from database.
 DELETE `/api` === was used in order to be able to delete unwanted Products.

+GOALS:
+-Make reactive
+-Have images on an independent storage area
+-Deploy

 ASSETS AND RESOURCES USED
 Pwnage Mouse - https://unsplash.com/@mryamazukino